 Exhaust pipes may be routed either horizontally through an outside wall or vertically through the roof.
 In attic or closet installations, vertical termination through the roof is preferred.
-See FIGURE 45 and FIGURE 46 for typical terminations.
+FIGURE 46 and FIGURE 47 shows typical terminations.

 - Exhaust piping must terminate straight out or up as shown.
 The termination pipe must be sized as listed in TABLE 10.
-The specified pipe size ensures proper velocity required to move the exhaust gases away from the building. - 2 -On field supplied terminations for side wall exit, exhaus t piping may extend a maximum of 12 inches (305mm) for 2" PVC and 20 inches (508mm) for 3" (76mm) PVC beyond the outside wall. - 3 -If exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, piping must be supported every 24 inches (610mm).
+The specified pipe size ensures proper velocity required to move the exhaust gases away from the building. - 2 On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305mm) for 2" PVC and 20 inches (508mm) for 3" (76mm) PVC beyond the outside wall. - 3 If exhaust piping must be run up a side wall to position above snow accumulation or other obstructions, piping must be supported every 24 inches (610mm).
 When exhaust piping must be run up an outside wall, any reduction in exhaust pipe size must be done after the final elbow. - 4 Distance between exhaust pipe terminations on multiple furnaces must meet local codes.